Aadv1k/deimos/docs/affine-transformations/scaling.md

 # Scaling

-Often times in digitial image processing there is a need to reduce the size of the image on the disc.
-The simplest option offered to us is to literally reduce the size of the image, this can be achieved via **scaling**.

-Although there is also image compression, which can reduce the space occupied by the image on the disc without reducing it's literal size, this process is rather complex and beyond the scope of what we are doing.
+Digital image processing often involves the need to reduce the size of images stored on disk, and there are two primary methods for achieving this: **scaling** and image compression.
+Scaling is a straightforward technique that directly reduces the image's dimensions.
+On the other hand, image compression utilizes advanced algorithms to decrease the space occupied by the image while preserving most of its quality.
+However, the intricacies of these algorithms are beyond the scope of our current discussion

-To scale an image down we accept a X and Y scaling factor we use the quotient of these values against the width and height to derive the new "reduced" dimensions.
-Looping through which, we extrract the corresponding value from the full-size image by multiplying the pixel co-ordinates by the factors.
-Let's take a look
+To scale an image down, we take X and Y scaling factors, and using their quotients against the width and height, we derive the new "reduced" dimensions.
+By looping through these dimensions, we extract corresponding values from the full-size image, multiplying the pixel coordinates by the scaling factors.
+Let's take a closer look.

 ## Implementation